Creating Your First Queue

-- In the Publisher CodePen, under step 2, publish a message with try-me as the topic name.
+- In the Publisher CodePen (step 2), publish a message with try-me as the topic name.

-- Verify that the the Messages Queued column shows 1 message, and that a non-zero value is shown in the Messages Queued Quota (MB) column.
+- Verify that the Messages Queued column shows 1 message (or more if you published multiple messages), and that a non-zero value is shown in the Messages Queued Quota (MB) column.

 Congratulations!
 Your queue is working.

-- To see more details about the message in the queue, click anywhere in the row describing the queue, then click the Messages Queued tab.
+- To see more details about the message in the queue, click anywhere in the row describing the queue, then select the Messages Queued tab.